Irish diaspora: Religion

 Paul Cardinal Cullen set out to spread Irish dominance over the English-speaking Roman Catholic Church in the 19th century.
 The establishment of an 'Irish Episcopal Empire' involved three transnational entities – the British Empire, the Roman Catholic Church, and the Irish diaspora.
 Irish clergy, notably Cullen, made particular use of the reach of the British Empire to spread their influence.
 From the 1830s until his death in 1878, Cullen held several key positions near the top of the Irish hierarchy and influenced Rome's appointment of Irish bishops on four continents.

 Walker (2007) compares Irish immigrant communities in the United States, Australia, New Zealand, Canada, and Great Britain respecting issues of identity and 'Irishness.'
 Religion remained the major cause of differentiation in all Irish diaspora communities and had the greatest impact on identity, followed by the nature and difficulty of socio-economic conditions faced in each new country and the strength of continued social and political links of Irish immigrants and their descendants with Ireland.

 In the United States specifically, Irish immigrants were persecuted because of their religion.
 The Know Nothing Movement sprung up during the time of the Irish's arrival.
 The Know Nothing Party was formed by Protestants and was the first political party in American history to push against Catholic immigration to the United States, particularly targeting Irish and German immigrants.
 The Know Nothings fought to limit immigration from traditional Catholic countries, prohibit non-English language speaking on US territory, and create a policy where you must spend 21 years in the US before gaining citizenship.
 The party faded out of existence relatively quickly, but they are a reminder of the persecution Irish immigrants faced.
 During the third and fourth waves of immigration, new arrivals faced similar discrimination and the now settled Irish would take part in this persecution of other groups.

 From the late 20th century onward, Irish identity abroad became increasingly cultural, non-denominational, and non-political, although many emigrants from Northern Ireland stood apart from this trend.
 However, Ireland as religious reference point is now increasingly significant in neopagan contexts.

 Famous members of the diaspora

 Politicians

 This listing is for politicians of Irish nationality or origin, who were or are engaged in the politics of a foreign country.
 The term Irish diaspora is open to many interpretations.
-One, preferred by the government of Ireland, is defined in legal terms: the Irish diaspora are those of Irish nationality, mostly but not exclusively Roman Catholic, residing outside of the island of Ireland.
+One, preferred by the government of Ireland, is defined in legal terms: the Irish diaspora are those of Irish nationality, mostly but not exclusively Roman Catholic, residing outside the island of Ireland.
 This includes Irish citizens who have emigrated abroad and their children, who were Irish citizens by descent under Irish law.
 It also includes their grandchildren in cases.
 See also Irish military diaspora.
 (See also Notable Americans of Scotch-Irish descent).